 The best advice we could give is to prepare for all types of weather

 For smart clothing that can handle all kinds of weather conditions, we recommend checking out 66°North, an Icelandic brand inspired by Arctic life.

-- Woolen underwear & base layers
+- Thermal underwear and base layers

-- Camera with extra battery
+- Camera with extra battery pack

 - Heat pads for hands and feet

 - Flashlight if you are staying in a wilderness cabin

 - Travellers 4 years old and older will be provided with warm garments for outdoor activities in winter.
 Please note that most Lapland tour operators are not able to provide warm clothes for children under 4, so come prepared.

 Ready for any weather now?
 Then it's time to explore our winter tours in snowy Lapland.